TechyKunj/World_Cup_Winner/README.md

 Ensure you have Python installed along with the required libraries mentioned in the installation section.

 🏆 Let's dive into the excitement of the Cricket World Cup together!
 Enjoy predicting and may the best team win! 🌐🏏

+## 🙏 Acknowledgments
+Special thanks to PwSkills for providing the Cricket World Cup data.
+Inspiration for this project came from the love of cricket and the desire to explore machine learning in sports predictions.